great-expectations/great_expectations/docs/docusaurus/docs/deployment_patterns/how_to_use_great_expectations_with_google_cloud_platform_and_bigquery.md

 </TabItem>
 <TabItem value="bigquery">

-Add a BigQuery `Asset` into your `Data Source` either as a table asset or query asset.
+Add a BigQuery `Asset` into your `Datasource` either as a table asset or query asset.

 In the first example, a table `Asset` named `my_table_asset` is built by naming the table in our BigQuery Database, which is `taxi_data` in our case.